featbit/featbit-docs/pages/licenses/overview.md

 - SSO
 - Multi-organizations

-A license key is associated to a workspace, once a license key is setup, it's applicalble to all organizations of the workspace.
+A license key is associated with a workspace, once a license key is setup, it's applicalble to all organizations of the workspace.